About Southeastern Galleries

-Southeastern Galleries has always been a different kind of furniture store.
+We have always been a different kind of furniture store

 Family owned and operated since its inception over six decades ago—originally across Meeting Street from the Charleston Museum—Southeastern Galleries has separated itself from the competition by offering its customers more than just a place to buy a couch or a chair.

 “We have always aspired to be a design-oriented store,” says Bill Cooper, who, along with his father-in-law, Norman Cannon, opened Southeastern Galleries in the 1950s.
 “There weren’t many furniture stores doing design back then.”

 Southeastern Galleries began hiring designers—in the beginning, many of them were military wives—and soon offered its clients in Charleston and the surrounding towns the services of a complete home furnishings store.

 Now on Ashley River Road, Southeastern Galleries has grown, but it’s still a family affair.
 Bill’s son, Rick, is the senior vice president, while his daughter, Trudie Cooper Krawcheck, and his grandson, Randolph Cooper, are designers.
 Grandson Will Cooper also plays a role as a graphic designer.

 “The thing our clients should know about Southeastern Galleries is how important they are to us,” Mr. Cooper says.
 “If we can understand and implement their vision, their likes, wants, needs and ideas and do a beautiful job for them, then we’ve done our job.
 That’s what we work on day and night.”